 4. Why does my dog keep getting out of the yard?

 You might need to double-check that your fencing is high enough, secure, and has no holes for your dog to squeeze out and roam the neighborhood.
-You can also verify the base of your fence doesn’t have room underneath for your dog to dig a way out.
+If your dog is digging under your fence, you can also make sure that the base of your fence doesn’t have room underneath for your dog to dig a way out.

 Dogs that haven’t been spayed or neutered often want to roam and feel compelled to get out of their yard.
 Additionally, dogs with minimal stimulation during the day can get bored and look for ways to get out into the world for some excitement.